top of page

 To get the best service and value:

-• Verify Certifications: Always ask for documentation proving EN, OSHA, or ISO standards compliance.
+• Verify Certifications: Always request documentation proving compliance with EN, OSHA, or ISO standards.

 • Understand Return Policies and Support: If the net fails or doesn't fit your application, what's the process?